Grimshady1990/noughts-and-crosses/LOG.md

 # Sept 3rd 22:03

 TEST: This is a test log sent from my mobile device to see if i can successfully save to the branch and reclaim it from my PC.

+# Sept 5th 23:46

+I spent my evening learning about problem solving and pseudo code.
+And the main takeaway I got was that I dont have to solve all the problems right away.
+It is better to have something built that isn't great and work on the hard problems from there.
+Because it is easier to solve a problem from a position where you have gained experience in the situation instead of trying to figure out complex situation when you haven't even looked at any code.

+Tomorrow I am going to fully digest the problem solving lesson in TOP so I have a more rounded idea.